kgrowinski/EasySharePoint/README.md

 <br>
 <br>
 <h3>Features</h3>
-EasaySharepoint commes with many functions that prevously might been tricky.
+EasySharepoint comes with many functions that previously might been tricky.

 # Usage description to be made